cross2012/cross2012.github.io/_pages/about.md

 My current research area focuses on integrated circuit design from RF to mmWave and THz, analog and mixed signal ICs.

 I'm currently looking for highly-motivated PhD and MPhlil students.
-Please send your CV (include your ranking, awards and publications) and transcripts to my email zhuangah@connect.ust.hk if you are interested.
+Please send your CV (include your ranking, awards and publications) and transcripts to my email zqhuang@hkust-gz.edu.cn if you are interested.

 For Mphil candidate, please apply the redbird MPhil program and the application will be reviewed by adimission committtee.
-The quota for MPhil student is unlimted in our group.
+Since the scholarship for MPhil student is paid by university, the quota for MPhil student is unlimted in our group.

 The PhD candidate selection is mainly determined by supervisor and I will select PhD candidate mainly based on research proposal and interview.
 To evaluate your writing skill and knowledge about research areas, the research proposal needs to be written like a literature review paper following my guideline.
 I will send you guideline after I receive your CV.
-The interview will be mainly based on RF Microelectronics, microwave engineering, digital and analog integrated circuit.
+The interview can be scheduled after I receive your research proposal.
+The interview will cover RF Microelectronics, microwave engineering, digital and analog integrated circuit.
 Since the interview topic is broad and detailed, multiple interview may be needed.